BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 Call the following method to show the preferences menu.
 This could be done from an element inside your footer for example.

-ℹ️ *In Blazor United, this can be done from both WASM and the Server.*
+ℹ️ *In Blazor Web App, this can be done from both WASM and the Server.*

 ```csharp
 CookieConsentService.ShowSettingsModalAsync();